palewire/first-web-scraper/notes/python-basics.md

 the_letters_a_b_c = list_of_strings[0:2]
 ```

-**Tuples**: Tuples are a special type of list that cannot be changed once it is created.
+**Tuples**: Tuples are a special type of list that cannot be changed once they are created.
 That's not especially important right now.
 All you need to know is that **they are declared with parentheses ()**.
 For now, just think of them as lists.

 ```
 tuple_of_numbers = (1, 2, 3, 4, 5)